-Vermillion Protective Bond Portfolio Plc (the "Company"), an Irish registered company, was incorporated on 6 September 2006.
-The Company was a dormant company from 5 February 2010 to 2 December 2010.
+Waves Financial Investments Plc (the "Company"), an Irish registered Company, was incorporated on 5 September 2006.
 The principal activity of the Company is investment in bonds, commercial papers and time deposits.
-The Company established a $\notin$ 40,000,000,000 Programme to issue notes.
-Notes issued under this Programme will be issued in Series and the terms and conditions of the notes of each Series were set out in a term sheet for such Series.
-All of the notes issued by the Company are held by Capital Protected funds and Mutual Funds.
+The Company has established a $\notin$ 40,000,000,000 Programme to issue notes.
+Notes issued under this Programme will be issued in Series and the terms and conditions of the notes of each Series will be set out in a term sheet for such Series.
+All of the notes issued by the Company are held Capital Protected Funds and Mutual Funds.
 The noteholders have the right to early redeem notes until the final maturity date by providing an exercise notice to the paying agent.